• Home

 Take out your bank statements from the last few months and go through them line-by-line.

-Remove everything but the essentials, such as rent, utilities, and payroll, and start adding “extras” back in one-by-one.
+Remove everything but the essentials, such as rent, utilities, and payroll, and start adding “extras” back in one by one.
 You may be surprised at what you’re able to live without.

 These can seem like small changes, but when used together, they can add up to a buffer for rapidly rising expenses.